 Bowhunters Society.
 His elk hunting article will certainly inspire you to call your travel agent right now.
 An avid outdoorsman, Donald L. Patterson has been involved in bowhunting for over twelve years.
 A published author from Mississippi, this is his first article for Longbows and Recurves.
 We know you will appreciate his special insight into bowhunting.
 An orthodontist in northeast Mississippi, Dr. Robert H. (Bo) Perry is a lifelong hunter.
-In recent years, he has become involved in hunter education instruction.
-Buchanan heads out often for the swamps of south examples, he became the first certified bowhunter education instructor by the state of Mississippi, he is current legislative chairman and editor of Mississippi Bowhunter, and is a regular member of the Professional Bowhunters Society.
-His article in this issue on responsible hunting gives us pause for thought.
+In recent years, he has become involved in bunter education instruction. instructor by the state of Mississippi, he is current legislative cle in this issue on responsible hunting gives us pause for thought.
 H. Keith de Noble is a freelance writer and photographer who has published archery, bowhunting, and bowfishing articles in numerous publications.
 With fellow bowfishers he was instrumental in formation of The Bowfishers of